reciprocalreviews/reciprocalapp/DESIGN.md

 A `Token` represents an indivisible unit of peer review labor in a particular `Currency`.

 - [ ] `Token`s are typically spent to compensate others for their reviewing labor.
-- [ ] Tokens are typically earned for reviewing labor.
-- [ ] There may be many other creative uses for them (e.g., gifts, incentives, etc.).
+- [ ] `Token`s are typically earned for reviewing labor, but there may be many other creative uses for them (e.g., gifts, incentives, etc.).
 - [ ] `Token`s should generally be minted in proportion to scholars, to ensure that there is a balance between labor needed and labor provided.
 Too few `Token`s would mean that publishing slows because people cannot find enough of them to submit for peer review.
 Too many `Token`s means that quality and timeliness suffers, because everyone has more than enough tokens to publish, and therefore have no incentive to review.
 - [ ] `Token`s are possessed by individual scholar or in a `Venue`'s reserve (meaning they are posessed by no one) and `Transaction`s can change who posses them.
 They cannot be possessed by neither a scholar or a venue.